What is a Brand?

 Top Clients add value to your Brand name, while prescribers sometimes can even destroy your Brand name by suggesting your product.

-You should always try selecting Authorized Mass Clients as prescribers, suggesting high-margin products.
+You should always try selecting Authorized Mass Clients as prescribers, that promote high-margin products.

 What is an Authorized Prescriber?
-Is a customer, usually with technical knowledge, that suggests actively your product.
+Is a customer that suggests your product.